 The tunnel, a 75-mile-long underground maze, was originally built in the time of French occupation in the 1940s.
 It was enlarged during the American presence in the 1960s, providing refuge for Vietnam citizens and defensive fortification against invading forces.
-Village to village and passing beneath American bases, the tunnel was also a center of community life: in here, people ate, sleep and planned attacks; hospital to heal the sick and welcome the newborn; schools and dating/wedding venues; small theaters for performance, etc..
+Village to village and passing beneath American bases, the tunnel was also a center of community life: in here, people ate, slept, and planned attacks; a hospital to heal the sick and welcome the newborn; schools and dating/wedding venues; small theaters for performance, etc.

-If you need some inspiration for the tour, why not check out this 8-Day Classic Vietnam with Mekong?
+If you need some inspiration for the tour, why not check out this 7-Day Classic Vietnam with Mekong?

 What Our Clients Say About Us